housework-robot/main/S06_robot_side/S06E02_arduino_serial_communication.md

 Click the following image to view the video of the balancing bot.

-Obviously, the balancing bot didn't run smoothly, and it could keep balanced when running on ground.
+Obviously, the balancing bot didn't run smoothly, and it couldn't keep balanced when running on ground.

 This unexpected behavior is caused by the two `send_json()` in the arduino sketch.
 If deleting those `send_json()`, the balancing bot will be capable of moving straight on ground and keep balanced.